buildingSMART-Finland/InfraModel/README.md

 Feel free to submit your issue via the github issues tab.

 ### Propose a change to documentation, schema or add a new example file set
 Create your own fork of this repository, make your changes and/or additions to your fork repository, and send pull request.
-Be aware that you are publishing under "The Unlicense", so all of the rights of your content are given to public domain.
+Be aware that you are publishing under "CC-BY 4.0" licence, so all of the rights of your submitted content are given to public domain.
+Check LICENCE file for details

 ### Wan't to get involved?
 Join us at buildingsmart.fi